-- (2) Successfully completes an examination on state laws and rules related to the practice of veterinary medicine. - (3) Provides proof of graduation through one of the following means: - (a) A certificate of graduation from a veterinary college which shall be signed and sealed by the dean of the school and submitted directly to the board by the school.
-The certificate may be sent by electronic means if the seal is visible. - (b) Certification of graduation provided by the American Association of Veterinary State Boards. - (4) Does not have a conviction record or pending criminal charge relating to an offense the circumstances of which substantially relate to the practice of veterinary medicine.
-An applicant who has a conviction record or pending criminal charge shall request appropriate authorities to provide information about the record or charge directly to the board in sufficient specificity to enable the board to make a determination whether the record or charge substantially relates to the practice of veterinary medicine.

-(5) Provides all documents in English.
+- (a) A certificate of graduation from a veterinary college which shall be signed and sealed by the dean of the school and submitted directly to the board by the school.
+The certificate may be provided by electronic means if the seal is visible. - (b) Certification of graduation provided by the AAVSB. - (4) Does not have a conviction record or pending criminal charge relating to an offense the circumstances of which substantially relate to the practice of veterinary medicine.
+An applicant who has a conviction record or pending criminal charge shall request appropriate authorities to provide information about the record or charge directly to the board in sufficient specificity to enable the board to make a determination whether the record or charge substantially relates to the practice of veterinary medicine. - (5) Provides all documents in English.